andrebauer/ocaml-dockerfile/README.md

 	docker run -it --rm andrebauer/ocaml

-Inside the container run you can then use `utop` as ocaml-repl.
+Inside the container you can then use `utop` as ocaml-repl.